 Since we are well into Spring and Easter is almost upon us, I thought I should showcase a seasonal dessert!
-Something light and refreshing.
-Tangy and sweet at the same time.
+Something light, refreshing, tangy and sweet all at the same time.
 Maybe with a tropical nod.
 Key Lime Mousse Tart!
-I know!
-The best part about this is that it can be served like a light fluffy cloud of key lime mousse-ness or a melty-frozen confection that is refreshing and indulgent at the same time.
+The best part about this is that it can be served like a light fluffy cloud of key lime mousse-ness OR a melty-frozen confectioned semifreddo.
+You choose.

 NILLA Wafers remind me of my childhood.
 They were the one cookie that I could always coax my mother into buying.
 She’d shake her head over anything creme filled, or chip-laden, but NILLA Wafers — she approved of.

-Back to the tart… To make the NILLA Wafers -coconut crust, whiz the cookies in a food processor with a little sugar.
+Back to the tart… To make the crust, whiz the cookies in a food processor with a little sugar.

 Then add melted butter and sweetened flaked coconut to the cookie crumbs.